jamzi/devhealth/content/blog/remote-work/index.md

 ### Benefits

-Studies along remote workers show that the benefits of remote work outweigh the negatives.
-The biggest perk workers see when working from home is the **saved commute time**.
+Studies along remote workers show that the benefits of remote work outweigh the drawbacks.
+The biggest perk workers see, when working from home, is the **saved commute time**.

-**Spend more time with family and friends** as well as having an option to work from any location.
+Remote work offers an option of **spending more time with family and friends** as well as working from any location.

-By eliminating [distractions](https://devhealth.io/distractions/) you can also produce **deep work and improve productivity**.
+By eliminating [distractions](https://devhealth.io/distractions/), you can also produce **deep work and improve productivity**.

 ### Drawbacks

 One of the drawbacks of telecommuting is the **lack of contact with the coworkers**, as you are isolated in the environment.
-It's crucial to have clear work-life boundaries and enjoy social activities in the free time.
+It's crucial to have clear work-life boundaries and enjoy social activities in free time.

-**Unplugging from work** is another struggle of remote workers, especially if you work from home office.
+**Unplugging from work** is another struggle of remote workers, especially if working from home office.
 Having a separate workspace can help remedy this and establish a "home office" feeling.
 Once you are out of the office, your workday is finished.

-You need **discipline** to resist entertaining in the distractions that exist in the house like watching TV, playing games or doing chores.
+You need the **discipline** to resist entertaining in the distractions that exist in the house like watching TV, playing games or doing chores.
 Maybe this is only me, but I love procrastinating with cleaning instead of doing the work.

 ### Tips & Tricks

 #### Communication

-As a remote worker, you don't share the office with coworkers and you need to be able to communicate well.
-Make sure all the communication is transparent and documented in the chat tools.
-Avoid communicating in private messages if the topic concerns the whole team.
+As a remote worker, you don't share the office with coworkers and because of that, you need to communicate well.
+In order to achieve that, you should keep the communication transparent and avoid private messages if the topic concerns the whole team.

 Remember, overcommunicating is always better than making assumptions.
 If you are a team leader, remember to appreciate and emphasize the good work of your colleagues.

 > To simulate "watercooler chat" in the physical offices, some remote companies organize video conference calls called "virtual coffee breaks", where you discuss non-job related topics.

-Many teams appreciate bursty communication, this is a period where there is back and forth, synchronous communication.
+Many teams appreciate "bursty communication", which is a period where there is back and forth, synchronous communication.
 This can be difficult with remote teams in different timezones, so be adaptable.
 Quick daily or weekly syncs can help the team remain focused and on track.

 If you share home with family members, make sure to communicate your working hours and establish a schedule.
 And if you don't, your kids will be featured on national TV.